ferrous-systems/linker-script-exercises/README.md

 - Compare this output to `memory.x`
   - `memory.x` is provided by the HAL and placed in `target` directory
   - e.g. `target/thumbv7em-none-eabihf/debug/build/nrf52840-hal-cf89422e8bc97512/out/memory.x`
-  - check the `MEMORY` command in the linker script
+  - check the `MEMORY` section in the linker script

 Questions to answer:
 - what are the memory regions specified in the `memory.x` linker script?
-- which sections from the `size` output goes into which memory region?
+- which sections from the `size` output go into which memory region?

 ## `nm`, symbols